 There are requirements to adopt through the foster care system.
 These include a criminal background check, a Child Protective Services background check, references, and a home study.
 If you aren’t related to the child, you may have to submit a physician’s statement and attend a pre-service training: Foster Parent College.
 You may also need to become certified for adoption.
 An adoption agency or foster care agency can assist you in all these areas.

 After you become certified to adopt, your agency will help to match you to a child.
 You may attend an adoption selection committee (a conference where your agency presents your home study to a panel representing the child’s needs).
 If the panel agrees that you are the best family for the child, visits take place.
 The child is placed in your home for a minimum of six months if the visits go well.
 Your assigned attorney will file all appropriate paperwork and petitions the court for a final adoption hearing.
 Keep in mind, each case is different, so timelines may vary.
 Some requirements may be waived if you pursue kinship adoption.
-For more information about foster care adoption, please click here.

 Are you ready?